brunokatekawa/brunokatekawa/README.md

 ### :crystal_ball: Data Analytics

-The data is the fuel to the machine learning models that will be built in order to make predictions, for example, sales and/or demand forecasts.
+The data is the fuel to the machine learning models that will be built in order to tell you what might happen in the future, for example, sales and demand forecasts.

 ### :bar_chart: Dashboards